HarshitaThota/Sentiment-Analysis/README.md

 ## Support and Feedback
 For any questions, issues, or feedback related to the Sentiment Analysis Project, please open an issue on GitHub or contact the me directly.

-Feel free to customize this README file with specific details about your project, such as installation instructions, dataset information, and contributor profiles.